The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \paragraph{Programming Model for Map:} As an implementation walks the iteration space, the map action indicates which regions of the data spaces of two operands to combine.
 For each point in the iteration space, the Einsum indicates the data space accesses.
-For example, given a map action of $\bigwedge^1_{k} \times$, one can read the expression as follows: ``for a given point in the iteration space, multiply the corresponding data values for the two operands of operation label $1$, that share the corresponding $k$ coordinate.''
+The implementation applies the map compute operator to the accessed values and emits the resulting \maptmp.
+For example, given a map action of $\bigwedge^1 \times$, we read the expression as: ``for a given point in the iteration space, multiply the corresponding data values for the two operands of operation label $1$, producing a \maptmp.''

-Likewise, for a map action of $\bigwedge^4_{m, n, o} +$, one can read the expression as follows: ``for a given point in the iteration space, add the corresponding data values for the two operands of operation label $4$, for each $(m, n, o)$ coordinate in the data space.''
-Note that the term ``$(m, n, o)$ coordinate'' refers to the corresponding coordinates of tensors in the data space.
-Note that without \emph{merge} operators (see Section~\ref{ssec:merge}), the coordinate subscripts do not affect the map action, as map simply indicates how to combine the data values of two operands at a particular point in the iteration space.
-Section~\ref{ssec:merge} provides further details on how the list of rank indices impacts the Einsum.
+Likewise, for a map action of $\bigwedge^4 +$, we read the expression as: ``for a given point in the iteration space, add the corresponding data values for the two operands of operation label $4$, producing a \maptmp.''

 \begin{example_box}[label=sidebar:example-map2]{Element-Wise Addition}

 Following the operational definition of an Einsum, an implementation will walk the $M \times N$ iteration space.
 For each $(m, n)$ point, the implementation projects into the data space and accesses the corresponding data values in $A$ and $B$.
 The data values correspond to the same $(m, n)$ point in both $A$ and $B$, thus, since the \emph{map} action is also on each $(m, n)$ point, the implementation combines the two accessed values through addition ($+$). \end{example_box}